FFCrewCTF/ctf-writeups/2016-10-26-ekoparty/misc_200/README.md

 PKCS12 key store mac invalid - wrong password, wrong LSSO secret (username + hostname) or corrupted file.
 ```

-Because this is an LSSO, we need a username a password.
+Because this is an LSSO, we need a username and hostname.
 ``` bash
 $ unrar v ekochall.rar